-Involvement during college helps students gain a social and professional network.
-Plus, service learning allows students to identify, analyze and help solve real world problems.
+Involvement during college helps you gain a social and professional network.
+Plus, service learning allows you to identify, analyze and help solve real world problems.
 How will you make a difference in your academic study and in the lives of others?

 Our student groups emphasize professional educator development.
 Undergraduates typically join groups identified with their major.
 Graduate students join the appropriate professional organization’s campus chapter.
 The college also sponsors social groups.

 With our wide variety of student organizations there is sure to be a place for you!